MuzX9p088KKe/MechaCar_Statistical_Analysis/README.md

 Thanks to the above T-tests, it seems lot 1 and lot 2 along with all lots together have p-values much higher than 0.05 so their mean PSI is equal to the ideal pressure at 1500PSI.
 Lot 3, howeverm is a bit below 0.05 although still pretty close.
 The null hypothesis cannot entirely be rejected and would require further inquiry.

 ### Study of Prototype Against the competition
+In order to compare this prototype car to competitors, the first thing to establish would be what type of vehicles to compare it to; is it closer to a luxury sports car or an affordable 4-door sedan?
+Once the competition has been narrowed to like-vehicles, a more relevant analysis can be conducted.

+It is possible to expand on the gas mileage analysis started above.
+First off, since the intercept seemed to be of significant importance, it seems obvious that other factors such as a vehicle's drag coefficient would greatly influence its performance and fuel consumption.
+Gathering drag coefficient data and adding it to the multiple linear regression model could create a much more accurate equation.
+This data could be supplemented by including EPA-certified gas mileage data for both city and highway driving.
+Accurate gas mileage data could help a potential customer with their purchase decision.

+Obviously, price will be a very important factor for the prototype to be successful.
+An analysis comparing similar vehicles along both price and performance data would be extremely useful in determining the perfect price point for the prototype.
+For example, a multiple linear regression model including price, horsepower, drivetrain, displacement, cylinders, 0-60mph time etc. for a sample of vehicles would be a good start.

+The cost of ownership year over year and reliability of the vehicle would also be something to investigate.
+Data could be collected for various similar types of vehicles and grouped by different degrees of usage.
+This could include tire lifetime and costs, engine maintenance, repair costs and downtime, average daily mileage, etc.